TheKikGen/midiXparser/README.md

         if ( Serial.available() ) {

            if ( midiParser.parse( Serial.read() ) {
-              // Do something for active sense  and clock
+              // Do something for active sense, clock and song pos

            } else if (!midiParser.isByteCaptured()) Serial.write(midiParser.getByte() ) ;
            (...)